larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 that's hand eye coordination.
 That's that's another good
 thing that this did not up here.
-Here's the video said here's
+Here's the vidissector here's
-one of the video sectors.
+one of the vidissectors.
-We had two video sectors
+We had two vidissectors
 that worked pretty well.
 This is a small one.
 And.